eliztan/tp/docs/DeveloperGuide.md

 ##### Component-Level
 The "return command" interacts with the following components:

-1. UI Component: To communicate messages and prompts to the user during the return process.
+1. UI Component: To communicate messages and prompts to the user during the return process
-2. Storage Component: For persisting changes to the state of books and users.
+2. Storage Component: For persisting changes to the state of books and users
-3. Book component: Represents individual book entities and their borrow/return state.
+3. Book component: Represents individual book entities and their borrow/return state
-4. User component: Represents library users and tracks their borrowed books.
+4. User component: Represents library users and tracks their borrowed books

 ##### Class-Level
 At the class level for the "return command" in the BookMarked application, several classes are involved